It might be a little unsettling If your pet dog breathes fast while sleeping.

 Because your dog’s neurological system shuts down most motor activities while lighting up particular portions of the brain during REM sleep, this is the case.
 This enables them to fantasize without having to move.

-After your dog has curled up for a nap, they will most likely begin the REM cycle 20-30 minutes later.
+After your dog has curled up for a nap, it will likely begin the REM cycle 20-30 minutes later.
 Most dogs only remain in this phase for five to twenty minutes.
 They should settle into the non-REM stage by then.

-A dog may have an exceptionally powerful REM cycle.
+A dog may have a compelling REM cycle.
 This might be an indication of REM sleep behavior disorder, which is similar to human sleepwalking.

 Many veterinarians may prescribe a medicine to help the dog sleep more quietly since this sleeping problem can be harmful, with dogs dashing into furniture or walls.